Abrus precatorius: Jewelry

 The seeds of Abrus precatorius are much valued in native jewelry for their bright coloration.
 Most beans are black and red, reminiscent of a ladybug, though other colors exist.
-Jewelry-making with jequirity seeds is rumoured to be somewhat hazardous.
+Jewelry-making with jequirity seeds is rumored to be somewhat hazardous.
 There are persistent reports that the workers who pierce the seeds in order to thread them can suffer poisoning or even death from a pinprick, but there seems to be little evidence.
 An online search found 265 scientific papers referring to Abrus precatorius, but not one of them dealt with occupational poisoning.

 In Trinidad in the West Indies the brightly colored seeds are strung into bracelets and worn around the wrist or ankle to ward off jumbies or evil spirits and "mal-yeux"—the evil eye.
 The Tamils use Abrus seeds of different colors.
 The red variety with black eye is the most common, but there are black, white and green varieties as well.

-In March 2012 a recall was issued for bracelets made using Jequirity Beans sold by the Eden Project and other outlets in the UK.
+In December 2011 a recall was issued for bracelets made using jequirity beans sold by the Eden Project and other outlets in the UK.